zakerias91/uppercase-keywords-sql/README.md

 # Uppercase keywords in a SQL file
-This package uppercases keywords in a SQL file
+This package uppercases keywords in a SQL file.

 ## Keywords.txt
 Words that appear in keywords.txt will be converted to uppercase in the SQL file.
 For example: ```select,from,where``` in keywords.txt will convert: